muratk5n/thirdwave/en/README.md

 ---

 Paris Herouni built the first and only radio-telescope in Armenia (operational 1987 – 1990).
-Within moments of turning it on it detected the explosion of a red giant star (Etta star in Gemini constellation).
+Within days of turning it on it detected the explosion of a red giant star (Etta star in Gemini constellation).

 <img width="340" src="https://pbs.twimg.com/media/FednH83X0AEoqFO?format=jpg&name=small"/>